-Since the rate-of-change in MH(C) manual rates by policy limit varies somewhat with the choice of deductible, the average (implicit) policy amount relativities used in the premium trend calculations are based on the data for the \$250 deductible which is the typically-selected option.
-The historical average policy amount relativities are used to calculate an average annual change.
-This rate of change, after being adjusted for distorting effects such as the introduction of policies covering newly constructed homes, is used to estimate the average relativity at the point in time corresponding to the midpoint of the latest quarter of the Current Cost Index (November 15, 2006).
-The Current Amount Factor for a given year is calculated as the ratio of the November 15, 2006 average relativity and the given year's average relativity.
-In order to calculate the Premium Projection Factor, the annual rate of change is compounded over the time period between November 15, 2006 and April 1, 2008 (six months beyond the assumed effective date).
-The calculation is shown on pages D-17-23.
-(Premium trend is not reflected in the development of the rate level indication for the MH(C) Liability Coverage since the liability experience is at the basic limits level.)
+Since the rate-of-change in MH(F) manual rates by policy limit varies somewhat with the choice of deductible, the average (implicit) policy amount relativities used in the premium trend calculations are based on the data for the \$100, \$250 and \$500 deductibles which are the typically-selected options.
+The historical average relativities are used to calculate an average annual change.
+This rate of change, after being adjusted for distorting effects such as the introduction of policies covering newly constructed homes, is used to estimate the average relativity at the point in time corresponding to the mid-point of the latest quarter of the Current Cost Index (11/15/2006).
+The Current Amount Factor for a given year is calculated as the adjusted ratio of the 11/15/2006 average relativity and the given year's average relativity.
+In order to calculate the Premium Projection Factor, the adjusted annual rate of change is compounded over the time period between 11/15/2006 and 4/1/2008 (six months beyond the assumed effective date).
+This calculation is shown on pages D-15-22.

-9. Trend Period
+9. Trend Periods

-The effective date assumed in this filing for trend purposes is October 1, 2007.
+The effective date assumed in this filing is October 1, 2007 for new and renewal policies.
 Given this effective date, the trend periods for premiums, losses and expenses are as follows:

-- premiums, and the corresponding average rating factors, are trended from January 1 of the given year to April 1, 2008 (Premium trend is not used in developing the rate level indication for the MH(C) liability coverage.
-This is the case because the liability experience is at the basic limits level.). - losses are trended from July 1 of the given year to October 1, 2008. - general expense and other acquisition expense percentages, since they are based on 2002-2004 data, are trended from July 1, 2003 to April 1, 2008. - loss adjustment expense percentages, since they are based on 2000-2004 data, are trended from July 1, 2002 to October 1, 2008.
+- premiums, and the corresponding average rating factors, are trended from January 1 of the given year to April 1, 2008. - losses are trended from July 1 of the given year to October 1, 2008 - general expense and other acquisition expense percentages, since they are based on 2002-2004 data, are trended from July 1, 2003 to April 1, 2008 - loss adjustment expense percentages, since they are based on 2000-2004 data, are trended from July 1, 2002 to October 1, 2008